marioballano/emudore/README.md

 and Linux platforms and it should theoretically work on any platform supported by SDL2 provided a C++11 compiler is available.

-# Why writting one another C64 emulator?
+# Why am I writing another C64 emulator?

 Long story short: to learn a bit more about computer architecture, graphics, C++, etc..  while having some fun!